ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 You can see a real-time view of the Ethereum network by looking at this [map of nodes](https://etherscan.io/nodetracker).

+Many [implementations of Ethereum clients](/developers/docs/nodes-and-clients/#choose-a-client) exist in a variety of languages.
+What these client implementations have in common is they all follow a formal specification.
+This specification dictates how the Ethereum network and blockchain functions.

 ## Why should I run an Ethereum node?

 Running a node allows you to trustlessly and privately use Ethereum while supporting the ecosystem.